PouceHeure/py_light_mas/readme.md

 :warning: some examples use pygame=1.9.6

 ### horse [./examples/horse/](./examples/horse/)
-> each horse goes straight until one touch the obstacle
+> each horse goes straight until one touch the finish line

 ![example-horse](.doc/horse.gif)